Igesef/aws-lambda-gradle-sample/README.md

    'oranges'
 ]
 `
+* `DynamoDBHandler` will try to save all passed elements to a `TEST_TABLE` DynamoDB table.
+Notice that this handler doesnt implement `com.amazonaws.services.lambda.runtime.RequestHandler`.
+When deploying, be sure to provide lambda with the role allowing access to DynamoDB table
-* be buildable into zip deployment unit using gradle
+* all of this will is buildable into zip deployment unit using gradle

 ## How to build
 Simply run `gradle build`